ImgBotApp/InternetNL/detail/conn/ipv6/privacy/verdict/good_en.md

-The IPv6 privacy extensions are enabled (or you are not using SLAAC).
+You are not leaking the privacy sensitive MAC address of your device over IPV6.